11-Year-Old Madalina Cojocari Still Missing, Parents Due In Court Wednesday - WCCB Charlotte's CW

 CORNELIUS, N.C. — The parents of Madalina Cojocari will be in court later this week.

 The 11-year-old girl from Cornelius was last seen November 23rd.
-She wasn’t reporter missing for three weeks.
+She wasn’t reported missing for three weeks.

 A WCCB Charlotte crew went to Cojocari’s home on Monday and saw a man our sources say is a family member.